zaius/docs/content/docs/pipelines/stacks.md

 Wercker classic (codename: Andorian) uses LXC as its container runtime.
-Because developers want different programming languages, build tools, libraries and services on their environment, we offered the ability to create your own boxes and publish these on the marketplace.
+Because developers want different programming languages, build tools, libraries and services on their environment, we offer the ability to create your own boxes and publish these on the marketplace.
+However with Docker and other container formats gaining popularity and the ample choice of containers, Ewok is now the preferred stack.

 In classic we also introduced the ability to customize your pipelines via [steps](/docs/steps/about-steps.html) and publish these to the marketplace as well.
+Steps are still available in Ewok.